luci/recipes-py/doc/walkthrough.md

   * Read them
   * Make new recipes
   * Fix bugs in recipes
-  * Create libraries (api modules) for others to use in their recipes.
+  * Create libraries (recipe modules) for others to use in their recipes.

 The document will build knowledge up in small steps using examples, and so it's probably best to read the whole doc through from top to bottom once before using it as a reference.

-## Small Beginnings
+## Small beginnings

 **Recipes are a means to cause a series of commands to run on a machine.**